-- COUNT HEADS – Steersperson take control and have each paddler count off starting with seat 1.
-If you come up one short, start searching under the wa’a.
+Step 1: Count heads.
+Steersperson takes control and has each paddler count off starting with seat #1.
+If you come up short, start searching under the wa‘a.

-- Seats 1 and 6 collect the paddles (and if possible, any items left in the wa’a and not tied down – i.e. water bottles, bailers, etc.) If there are large swells, they also reposition the boat facing into them.
+Step 2: Collect equipment and position the boat.
+Seats #1 and #6 collect the paddles (and – if possible, any items left in the wa‘a and not tied down – i.e. water bottles, bailers, etc.) If there are large swells, they also reposition the boat facing into the swells.

-- Seats 3 and 4 go to the outer ends of the iakos and stand on them while reaching over the hull and grabbing onto the gunnel or iakos and lift (make sure no one is in the way of the ama as it is hard and the skull is soft).
-Seats 2 and 5 go the ama and help left it up.
-Once the ama is in the air and as the canoe is righting, seats 3 and 4 use the iakos to ease the ama onto the water, then help make sure it doesn’t go over again.
-If done quickly enough you can minimize the amount of water that fills the wa’a.
+Step 3: Right the boat.
+Seats #3 and #4 go to the outer ends of the iakos (on the side of the wa‘a opposite the ama).
+Standing on the ends of the iakos, Seats #3 and #4 reach over the hull and grab the iakos on the other side, then lift – making sure no one is in the way of the ama.
+Seats #2 and #5 go the ama (on the opposite side of the hull from Seats #3 and #4) and help lift it up.
+Once the ama is in the air and as the canoe is righting, seats #3 and #4 use the iakos to ease the ama onto the water, then help make sure it doesn’t go over again.
+If done quickly enough you can minimize the amount of water that fills the wa‘a.

-When the canoe is righted, seats 2 and 5 get in and bail (as fast as possible and to the ama side).
-When enough water has been bailed seats 3 and 4 get in and help bail.
+Step 4: Bail.
+When the canoe is righted, Seats #2 and #5 get in and bail (as fast as possible and to the ama side).
+Seats #3 and #4 hold onto the ama to keep the boat stable.
+When enough water has been bailed, seats #3 and #4 get in and help bail.

 This video explains huli recovery as well as useful tips to avoid a huli: